-- A wide range of examinations relevant to the areas of clinical practice; - Protected, supervised hands-on scanning time for the duration of the award (no unsupervised scanning or decision making); - An appropriate number of suitably qualified staff to support them within the department; - Tutoring from experienced professionals; - A supportive learning environment; - A clinical learning experience supported by evidence-based protocols and adhering to national/international recommendations where these exist.
+- An appropriate number of suitably qualified staff to support them within the department; - Tutoring from experienced professionals; - A supportive learning environment; - A clinical learning experience supported by evidence-based protocols and adhering to national/international recommendations where these exist.

 Clinical placement decisions should be based on the ability of the clinical site to provide appropriate evidence-based training.
 In order to achieve appropriate clinical competency, a student or trainee needs access to high-quality hands-on supervised experience within the clinical department.
-Students/trainees must not scan unsupervised until they have achieved formal clinical competency i.e. until they have successfully completed their summative assessments and their award has been formally ratified by the appropriate examination board(s) for that clinical area of practice.
+Students/trainees must not scan and report independently until they have achieved formal clinical competency i.e. until they have successfully completed their summative assessments and their award has been formally ratified by the appropriate examination board(s) for that clinical area of practice.
 Dedicated training lists should, therefore, be incorporated into the department's work schedule, in order to provide protected hands-on time for student learning with the clinical supervisor/mentor/practice educator.
-Importantly, the education and training provider must have a policy and a procedure in place for monitoring and recording the students'

-completion of the required clinical hours.
+Importantly, the education and training provider must have a policy and a procedure in place for monitoring and recording the students' completion of the required clinical hours.
 As this relates to the acquisition of the required clinical competencies, CASE strongly recommends that students attain a minimum of 90% clinical attendance.